Convert Second to Millisecond

 Second to Millisecond Conversion

-The conversion of unit Second to unit Second is very simple.
+The conversion of unit Second to unit Millisecond is very simple.
 Since, as discussed above, One Second is equal to 1,000 Millisecond.
 So, to convert Second to Millisecond, we must multiply no of Second to 1,000.
 Example:-

 Second Millisecond